-If possible take pictures and videos of the scene of the auto wreck.
+Make sure you stop at the scene of the Providence car accident and notify the local police department immediately about the wreck.
+If possible, please get the information about the other parties involved in the crash, including their name, address, telephone number and insurance information.
+If it is possible, take pictures and videos of the scene of the auto wreck.
 Make sure you receive proper medical treatment for your injuries with a medical provider as soon as possible.
 If you wait too long to visit the emergency room, primary care doctor or chiropractor then the insurance company will try to discredit you, claiming that your injury was not caused by this motor vehicle collision.

-In order to determine the value of the Rhode Island Personal Injury case, the Providence slip and fall attorneys or Rhode island personal injury attorney must look at a combination of factors including:pain and suffering, lost wages, permanency of the injury, any scarring or disfigurement, loss of consortium, medical bills, periods of disability, etc. Determining the value of a negligence cause of action is an art rather than a science.
+In order to determine the value of the Rhode Island Personal Injury case, the Providence slip and fall attorneys or Rhode Island personal injury attorney must look at a combination of factors including pain and suffering, lost wages, permanency of the injury, any scarring or disfigurement, loss of consortium, medical bills, periods of disability, etc. Determining the value of a negligence cause of action is an art rather than a science.
 The amount of the medical bills incurred by the injured victim will be one important factor in determining the value of a tort claim.

 In the event of a fatal motorcycle / bus crash or fatality in a RI tractor trailer accident, the executor of the estate of the deceased person would need to file a wrongful death case in Providence Superior Court or the applicable county seeking damages for the beneficiaries of the estate on account of the deadly crash.
 Only the executor or administrator of the estate of the person killed in an auto or motor vehicle collision can seek compensation on behalf of the statutory beneficiaries as a result of the fatal motorcycle accident.

-4) What if I am injured and the other party is at fault but has no insurance?
+What if I am injured and the other party is at fault but has no insurance?

 You have the legal right to file a claim against the person or corporation whose negligence caused your injury.
 However, in many cases the negligent party does not have the assets or funds to be able to pay your damages.
 So long as you have uninsured or under-insured motorist protection, you will be able to file a claim against your own insurance company for uninsured or under-insured claims.

-5) How do I recover damages using a Rhode Island personal injury attorney if I am hit by a drunk driving, hit and run motorist?
+How do I recover if I am hit by a drunk driving, hit and run motorist?

-If the hit and run driver cannot be found or has no insurance you may have an uninsured motorist claim.
+If the hit and run driver cannot be found or he has no insurance you may have an uninsured motorist claim.
 If you have uninsured motorist protection with your own insurance carrier, you may be entitled to make a claim against your own insurance carrier.
 If the drunk driver does not have enough insurance coverage to pay the damages, lost wages, pain and suffering and =medical bills that you incurred

-There are thousands of different types of premises liability claims in Rhode Island including Bouncer Assaults, Negligent Security, Elevator and Escalator Accidents, Construction Accidents, falls on stairs or in stairwells, electrical fires, landlord tenant accidents, porch collapse, dog bites, swimming pool accidents etc. It is important that you retain one of the best premise liability attorneys or Rhode island personal injury attorney if you are injured in an accident.
+There are thousands of different types of premises liability claims in Rhode Island including Bouncer Assaults, Negligent Security, Elevator and Escalator Accidents, Construction Accidents, falls on stairs or in stairwells, electrical fires, landlord tenant accidents, porch collapse, dog bites, swimming pool accidents etc. It is important that you retain one of the best premise liability attorneys or Rhode Island personal injury attorney if you are injured in an accident.

-7) Does SS&A represent clients in workers compensation and social security disability (ssi / ssdi) cases?
+Does SS&A represent clients in workers compensation and social security disability (ssi / ssdi) cases?

 No. but if you were injured in a work/ employment related accident we would be happy to refer you to a Top RI Workers Compensation Attorney.
 Likewise, if you are disabled and unable to work as a result, we will refer you to one of the best Social Security Disability lawyers in RI.
 (Social Security disability includes both federal SSI and SSDI claims.)

 Information concerning stiffness, low back pain, dizziness, shoulder pain, headaches, neck pain concerning the diagnosis and treatment of whiplash injuries from auto accidents and rear end collisions from accidents.